paarthenon/variant/docu/docs/book/catalog.md

 title: Catalog
 ---

-Use a catalog when you don't need state and just want a group of literals types.
-These objects are essentially maps of constants, with the most common case takes an array of strings.
+A **Catalog** is a union of literal types.
+Use a catalog when needing to track which state some element is in, but no additional details.
+These maps of constants are most often used to store strings, but may also be used with `number`s or `boolean`s.

 ```ts twoslash
 import {catalog} from 'variant';